rhysd/vim-color-splatoon/README.md

 ### `splatoon` color scheme

-Regular Splatoon color scheme
+Regular Splatoon color scheme.
+Uses preset Splatoon colors.

 ### `splatoon-1on1`

-Only 2 colors are selected randomly like battle in Splatoon.
+Only 2 colors are selected randomly from like battle in Splatoon.

 ### `splatoon-random`

-Coming soon!
+Generate random Splatoon-like colors.

 ## License